SUV sales in the fast lane as popularity continues to grow

-The SUV segment has been growing at a phenomenal pace, increasing its share in the overall passenger vehicle (PV) sales from 18% in 2016 to 38% in 2021, entering into the market for sedans and hatchbacks.
+The SUV segment has been growing at a phenomenal pace, increasing its share in the overall passenger vehicle (PV) sales from 18% in 2016 to 38% in 2021, thus eating into the market of sedans and hatchbacks.

 While sedans accounted for 20% of the total PV sales in 2016, their share dropped to 10% in 2021.
 From 50% in 2016, the share of the hatchbacks declined to 40% of the total PV sales in 2021.